freetv-today/.github/profile/README.md

 # FreeTV

 FreeTV is an open-source platform for curating, publishing, browsing, and watching hand-picked television shows and movies from the [Internet Archive](https://archive.org/).
-The project provides an easy-to-use web-based Viewer for watching content and a graphical Admin Dashboard for organizing and publishing it.
+The project provides a web-based Viewer for watching and a graphical Admin Dashboard for organizing and publishing.

 ### Live site: [https://freetv.today](https://freetv.today)